 The 12 days of Christmas are almost here.
 Are you feeling it yet?
-Is it any wonder that with the Christmas to-do list that some of us have trouble sleeping during the nights leading to the big day?
+Is it any wonder that with COVID and the Christmas to-do list that some of us have trouble sleeping during the nights leading to the big day?

 A lack of quality sleep can leave us feeling tired, anxious, stressed out, cranky, moody and feeling sick.

 Fear not, my figgy pudding eaters, I mean my dear readers!
 We are going to nip this little problem with some festive frothy foamy tips for getting some seasonal slumber from the Sleep and Comfort experts at Foamite!

 Here are twelve sleep tips for a better holiday season:

 1) Keep regular hours

 We know it can be hard.
 I mean you can’t write jingles and not have enjoyed a cup or two of eggnog at some point or another.
 Going to bed and getting up at roughly the same time, during the holidays, will program your body to sleep better.

 Your bedroom should not be too hot or too cold.
 It should also be as quiet and dark as possible.

 This means turning off the television and all the other technology an hour or two before bedtime.

 Make sure your bed is comfortable.
 It is difficult to get deep, restful sleep on a mattress that is too soft, too hard, too small or too old.